To get the best value from your property when selling, it is important for both you and your agent to get it right first time.

 If your property doesn’t sell then eventually you are going to have to lower the price anyway which will cause more problems – potential buyers will just wait until you lower it again if that makes sense?
 You really don’t want to find yourself in that position as you will inevitably down value what you are offering and that is such a waste.

 Potential buyers don’t just appear at your door because you’ve taken a few photos and erected a board outside – it’s not quite as easy as that.

 Use all of the tools available to you, especially with online marketing.
 With the right agent there is so much opportunity here.

-At Campbells we spend thousands of pounds a month on marketing our properties, because we understand how important it is – please don’t underestimate the power of social media such as Facebook and Twitter.
+At Campbells we spend thousands of pounds a month on marketing our properties, because we understand how important it is – please don’t underestimate the power of social media such as Facebook, Instagram and You Tube.